Housing Details

 Each bedroom has carpeting and built-in closet space, a desk, a dresser, and an extra-long bed (38 inches x 80 inches x 6 1/2 inches) for each resident.

 • ICE HOUSE H (metal bed frames): There is approximately 15 inches between the floor and the bottom of the bed.
 To gain additional storage space below the bed, students may use bed risers.
-Students may request the additional pieces necessary to bunk their bed by submitting a Facilities Helpdesk request.
+Students may also choose to have their beds bunked.
+Requests to bunk your bed must be submitted via a Facilities work order request to Facilities Services.

 Helpful Facts: